cyverse-archive/Donkey/doc/endpoints/misc.md

-If the default output directory has not been selected yet then this service will automatically generate the path to the directory based on the name that was given to it in the `name` query-string parameter.
-The value of this parameter is treated as being relative to the user's home directory in iRODS.
+If the default output directory has not been selected yet then this service will automatically generate the path to the directory based on the name that was given to Donkey in the `donkey.job-exec.default-output-folder` configuration setting.
+The value of this configuration setting is treated as being relative to the user's home directory in iRODS.
 If the path exists and is a directory then the path is saved in the user's preferences and returned.
 If the path does not exist then the directory is created and the path is saved in the user's preferences and returned.
 If the path exists and is a regular file then the service will generate a unique path (by repeatedly trying the same name with a hyphen and an integer appended to it) and update the preferences and return the path when a unique path is found.

 Upon success, the JSON object returned in the response body contains a flag indicating that the service call was successfull along with the full path to the